In every state, driving under the influence is considered a serious crime.

 A skilled Orange County DUI attorney will try to have any DUI charge against you dismissed, and in many cases, that effort will succeed.

-If the prosecutor’s evidence against you is strong, however, your DUI attorney may recommend that you accept a plea bargain.
+If the prosecutor’s evidence against you is strong, however, your criminal defense attorney may recommend that you accept a plea bargain.

 A plea bargain means that you agree to plead guilty to a lesser charge – such as wet reckless – and in return, the DUI charge against you is dismissed by the court.